 Students mentoring system: Mission "Be-Mighty" Objectives of the Practice: 1.
 To develop the students with enhanced technical and soft skills for immediate employability.
 2. To guide the students in selection of higher educational options.
 3. To give exposure to competitive examinations.
 4. To guide the students for the development in the areas of their interest.
 5. To make the students able to learn new technology independently (Self Learning).
-6. To assist the students for creating awareness of social responsibilities.
-The Context: To monitor achievement level of students in academic, co- curricular and extra-curricular activities, a special booklet named "Mission Be Mighty" is designed.
+6. To assist the students for creating awareness of social responsibilities such as Covid-19 awareness quiz.
+7. Add on/bride courses are conducted.
+A The Context: To monitor achievement level of students in academic, co- curricular and extra-curricular activities, a special booklet named "Mission Be Mighty" is designed.
 With this booklet, it becomes easy to measure the skills throughout all eight semesters.
 The booklet plays important role in the evaluation of program outcomes.
 It is a micro-level monitoring guide which guides the students for acquiring the required skills.
 The scheme helps to monitor, analyse and help the students in their interest areas.
 With this scheme, it is easy to keep semester wise record of students.
 The activity is a tool for guiding and motivating the students at individual level which helps them in genuine continual professional.
 The Practice: In engineering education, apart from academics students are supposed to acquire various technical as well as soft skills which make them employable.
-The academics and the co-curricular courses take care of technical skills, but students need to acquire the soft skills by self-learning through various extra- curricular activities.
+The academics and the co-curricular courses take care of technical skills, but students need to acquire the soft skills by self-learning through various extra-curricular activities.
 The number of required skills is stated semester wise.
 Student need to focus on the current semester only.
 In one semester, for development in particular area, all academic and other goals/ targets along with the methodology to achieve them are specified and those are evaluated for finding students achievement level for the desired goal.
 For providing significant attention, help, advice, information, and encouragement to the students, guardian teacher hour is introduced in the academic time-table.
 For the group of about 15 students, one guardian teacher is appointed.
 Students interact weekly with the appointed faculty adviser.
 In the session, guardian teacher helps the students at individual level to raise their interest in academic study.
 Mentor motivates the students to participate in NSS activities like blood donation, tree plantation, Swaccha Bharat Mission to make them aware about social responsibilities.
-Evidence of Success: The evidences of this practice have two aspects.
-Keeping the record and measurement of outcomes.
-The booklets of all admitted students are preserved for record keeping in which students and the appointed guardian teachers enter the semester wise data. • Mr. Anmol Ganer alumnus of our institute has chosen modern painting as his career.
-He had started Anmol Art Foundation at Nagpur. • Mr. Shadab Mulla alumnus of our institute had joined Indian Engineering Services. • Mr. Vishwas Shinde (Alumnus) has joined the Vigyan Aashram NGO A/P Pabal, Pune which conducts skill development programs for HSC and SSC failed students.
+Evidence of Success: The evidences of this practice have two aspects, Keeping the record and measurement of outcomes.
+The booklets of all admitted students are preserved for record keeping in which students and the appointed guardian teachers enter the semester wise data. • Miss Bhagyshri Rodage has been selected as Assistant RTO • Nilesh Kale selected as Jr. Forest Officer.
 Hence our students are developing their career in different fields.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 676 71 1:10
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 674 72 1:9